seanm603/arch-linux-install/README.md

 pacman -S git
 curl -L http://install.ohmyz.sh | sh
 ```
 I needed git to be able to clone the repository with all of the framework files.
 I then used `curl` to install the framework.
-I chose `bira` as my template because it has a good coloring scheme and I like the way it looks.
+I chose `bira` as my template because it has a good coloring scheme and I like the way it looks. `.oh-my-zsh` installs a custom `.zshrc` file that you can go through and update to completely costumize your terminal.
+I udated the `THEME` variable in the file to change my terminal's theme to `bira`.

 ### 1.11.3) Aliasing
 ```zsh